Sign In / Sign Out

 Outer Atoll Resources grows seaweed on a farm 50 meters from the island.
-Seaweed is a versatile crop that can be processed to make carrageenan, which is used in all sort of products..
-Locally, seaweed provides islanders a nutritious alternative vegetable crop; it also can be used as a meal substitute for pigs and for fertilizer.
+Seaweed is a versatile crop that can be processed to make carrageenan, which is used in all sort of products.
+Locally, seaweed provides islanders a nutritious alternative vegetable crop; it also can be used as a meal substitute for pigs , as well as for fertilizer.

-“We’re creating infrastructure for their farms, and then all they have to do is tend to them,” he said.
+“We’re creating infrastructure for their farms, and then all they have to do is tend to them,” Solomon said.
 “They’ll be good to go.”

 Solomon has a firm belief that a rising tide lifts all boats.
 He will measure success of Outer Atoll Resources by growth in entrepreneurialism and business development.
-In the future, he expects to see higher employment rates.
+In the future, he expects to see higher employment rates in Micronesia.
 He also expects higher graduation rates as families have more money to put toward children’s education.

-More opportunities to earn a decent living should stem the flow of out migration, Solomon said.
+More opportunities to earn a decent living should also stem the flow of out-migration, Solomon said.
 Micronesians leave the islands to find jobs in places like the United States.
 Solomon said he wants people to stay home and live well.

 Solomon has plans for vertical integration.
-With capital raised from exporting, Outer Atoll Resources would like to eventually reinvest in the business and purchase the machine used to process seaweed to create carrageenan.
+With capital raised from exporting, Outer Atoll Resources plans to eventually reinvest in the business and purchase the machine used to process seaweed to create carrageenan.
 Proceeds from added value would stay in Micronesia rather than go to export nations.

 Growing the business would allow Solomon to focus more on sales rather than production and perhaps move on to more projects in different regions.